Lexicon

 ORIGINAL

-Agent-to-agent coordination where interference is real but interferer is absent.
-The substrate operates at speeds where deliberation cannot follow; you cannot petition it, overthrow it, or constrain its will (it has none).
+Agent-to-agent coordination where interference is real but the interferer is absent.
+The substrate operates at speeds where deliberation cannot follow; you cannot petition it, overthrow it, or constrain its will — it has none.
 Yet human architects designed the objective functions.
-Domination hides in design choices, not malice.
+Domination hides in design choices, not in malice.

 E